MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 On Linux systems, you should not use CRAN as a source for third-party packages, because they may require a current version of R that may be different than that distributed with Microsoft R Server and R Client.
 Microsoft R Server and R Client sets the default repository to a fixed CRAN snapshot maintained at [mran.microsoft.com](http://mran.microsoft.com).

->*Big Data Big Analytics Tip*: The RevoScaleR package is included with every distribution of Revolution R Enterprise, and is automatically loaded into memory when you start the program.
+>*Big Data Big Analytics Tip*: The RevoScaleR package is included with every distribution of Microsoft R Server and R Client, and is automatically loaded into memory when you start the program.
 So all of the “rx” functions mentioned in these tips are at your fingertips.
 You can get information on them by using the ? at the command line, for example: *?rxLinMod*

 ### Using Microsoft R via Rscript and R CMD BATCH